Richard McMullen

 Richard Cann McMullen (January 2, 1868 – February 18, 1944) was an American manufacturer and politician from Wilmington, in New Castle County, Delaware.
 He was a member of the Democratic Party, who served as Governor of Delaware.
+McMullen was the first Democrat to be elected Governor of Delaware since Ebe W. Tunnell, who was elected in 1896.

 Early life and family

 McMullen was born at Porters, near Glasgow, Delaware, son of James and Sarah Boulden McMullen.
 He worked as a farm hand to meet expenses while studying at Goldey Commercial College.
 He married Florence Hutchinson in 1895 and they had three children, Laura B., Richard H. and Florence and were members of the Methodist Church.

 Professional and political career

 McMullen learned the tanning and leather business while working at the Mullin and Pierson Leather Plant, later to become the Amalgamated Leather Company.
 In 1917 he and two partners founded the Standard Kid Company and later became vice president, then general manager of the Allied Kid Company in Wilmington.
 These companies were tanneries and leading manufactures of leather products.

 As a prominent businessman he had served two terms on the Wilmington City Council, had served on the Public Utilities and Unemployment Insurance Commission, and had turned down an offer to run for Mayor of Wilmington.